-Integrate design principles, methods, concepts, images, words, and ideas to convey distinct, visually compelling messages to an audience.
+In this creative, innovative graphic design degree, you'll integrate design principles, methods, concepts, images, words, and ideas to convey distinct, visually compelling messages to a range of audiences.

 A graphic design degree is perfect for students who eat, breathe, and sleep design, and would like to apply their talents in a hands-on way.
 In the graphic design major, you’ll learn how to use design principles, methods, concepts, images, words, and ideas to convey distinct messages to specific audiences.
 You’ll walk away knowing that designing is not just about how something looks, but rather the experience you create.